String graphs are quasi-isometric to planar graphs: Introduction

 Asymptotic dimension was introduced by Gromov \cite{GroAsyInv} for metric spaces and groups (via their Cayley graphs).
 This notion has had significant impact in geometric group theory, for instance Yu \cite{yu1998novikov} proved that finitely generated groups with finite asymptotic dimension satisfy the Novikov conjecture.
 For a survey of asymptotic dimension from this point of view, see~\cite{bell2008asymptotic}.
 In coarse graph theory, asymptotic dimension can be thought of as a coarse analogue of graph colouring.
 There has recently been significant progress on the study of asymptotic dimension in the intersection of structural graph theory and geometric group theory~\cite{ABRISHAMI2025string,bernshteyn2025large,bonamy2023asymptotic,davies2025strong,distel2023proper,dvovrak2025asymptotic,liu2023assouad}.
 There are also applications of asymptotic dimension to graph colouring and $\chi$-boundedness, for instance hereditary classes of graphs with bounded asymptotic dimension are either $\chi$-bounded or contain all Burling graphs \cite{ABRISHAMI2025string}.

 One of the most natural classes of graphs to consider is of course planar graphs.
 Ostrovskii and Rosenthal \cite{ostrovskii2015metric} proved that planar graphs have bounded asymptotic dimension.
 Fujiwara and Papasoglu \cite{fujiwara2021asymptotic} improved this bound to 3 and J{\o}rgensen and Lang \cite{jorgensen2022geodesic} proved that planar graphs have asymptotic dimension and furthermore Assouad–Nagata dimension at most 2, which is tight due to the infinite planar grid.
-Asymptotic dimension and Assouad–Nagata dimension are persevered by quasi-isometries.
+Asymptotic dimension (and Assouad–Nagata dimension in the case of graphs) are persevered by quasi-isometries.
 Thus, by \cref{thm:stringmain}, we obtain the following.

 \begin{theorem} String graphs have Assouad–Nagata dimension at most 2. \end{theorem}

 \cref{col:asdim} settles the 2-dimensional case of a conjecture of Davies, Georgakopoulos, Hatzel, and McCarty \cite{davies2025strong} that sphere intersection graphs in $\mathbb{R}^d$ have asymptotic dimension at most $d$.
 For $d\ge 3$, such graphs have unbounded Assouad–Nagata dimension \cite{davies2025strong}.